-Smart home privacy is a tough balancing act.
+Smart home privacy can be a tough balancing act.
 While apps, devices, and cloud services all need a base level of user data to function and improve, tech firms are sometimes caught collecting more than they really need.
-That can pose risks if the data is stolen by hackers, shared with authoritarian governments, or sold to marketers that don’t mind harassing you.
+That can pose risks if the data is stolen by hackers, shared with authoritarian governments, or sold to aggressive marketers.
 Some people simply object to anyone having a glimpse into their habits.

 It’s impractical to detail the privacy policies of every company and platform in the smart home industry, but to cover a broad base we can examine what Amazon (Alexa), Apple (Siri/HomeKit), and Google (Google Assistant) collect via compatible smart speakers and displays.

 Read more: The best smart home devices you can buy

 Amazon, Apple, and Google all use an anonymous sample of recorded voice commands to analyze and improve their smart home assistants, though Google has recordings off by default.
 Collection can sometimes include accidental recordings when speakers mistake a wake word.
 With Amazon and Google, the things you ask for (like product orders and music) may also indirectly be used in advertising.
 All three companies are increasingly using on-device processing to reduce data collection, and offer some way of deleting past recordings.
 Both Apple and Google make it easy to avoid voice recording histories.
 Amazon and Google share some security video with police without demanding a warrant.